Concept Comparison Routine (FI)

 We were able to implement the Comparison Table in multiple classes for different content lessons.
 We have a small elective English 11 class made up of students who need more practice for the SOLs, and we have larger classes: each with approximately 27 students, some with IEPs and 504s, and also some ESL students.
 In our co-taught classes, sometimes my co-teacher with lead the lesson while I model filling in the boxes, and for the next lesson, we will reverse roles.

-cindy-falke About 5 years ago
+cindy-falke Over 5 years ago

 Comparison Table

-heathers About 5 years ago
+heathers Over 5 years ago

 The Concept Comparison Table in use with small group and who class instruction.